sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 -------------  ---------  --------  -------------------  ---------------
 HubCentralNVA  65501      10.0.1.4  Succeeded            wthars
 ```
+**See the important note above  that the ARS will NOT show the additional BGP peerings with the VPN gateways.
+It will only show the peering configured to the NVA, but nothing about the VPN gateways!**

 ## 4.4 ARS learned routes from the NVA
 ```bash
 az network routeserver peering list-learned-routes --routeserver ARSHack -n HubCentralNVA -o table